-Roslin is an experienced Counsellor and Supervisor registered with COSCA.
-She has extensive experience in a variety of counselling settings and worked with a wide range of people of different ages, social, ethnic and cultural backgrounds.
+Roslin has a Diploma in Clinical Supervision and is an experienced Counsellor registered with BACP and COSCA.
+She has extensive experience in a variety of counselling settings and has worked with a wide range of people of different ages, social, ethnic and cultural backgrounds.

 Roslin’s training is integrative which means that she draws upon a range of different therapeutic models when working with Counsellors.